Undergraduate Student Research Awards Program (USRA) – Natural Sciences and Engineering Research Council of Canada (NSERC)

 - Form 202, part I:

-to be completed by the student, through his or her personal account on NSERC’s On-line System.
-Once Part I is completed, a reference number will be provided.
-This number must be forwarded to the professor.
-A student may only submit one application per year at the University of Ottawa.
-If the student has applied to NSERC using Form 202, the student must use the same form for this application.
+To be completed by the student, through their personal account on NSERC’s online application system.
+Once Part I is completed, the student will receive a reference number, which must be forwarded to the professor.
+A student may submit only one application per year while at the University of Ottawa.
+If the student has previously applied to NSERC using Form 202, the student must use the same form for this application.
 Prior to doing so, the student must be sure to first update the form (including updated transcripts).

 - Form 202, part II:

-to be completed by the professor supervising the research, from his or her own account on NSERC’s On-line System.
-Parts I and II of the form are linked by the professor using the reference number provided to the student.
-The application can then be submitted on-line.
+To be completed by the professor supervising the research, from his or her own account on NSERC’s online application system.
+Parts I and II of the form are linked by the professor using the reference number provided by the student and are submitted online.

-The transcripts must be combined into a single PDF file.
-Formatting for margins, spacing, font and page numbers are outlined in NSERC’s online presentation and attachment standards (do not apply to the transcript file.
+All transcripts must be combined into a single PDF file.
+Formatting for margins, spacing, font and page numbers are outlined in NSERC’s online presentation and attachment standards (do not apply to the transcript file).

-- University of Ottawa students: the unofficial transcript in PDF format obtained from uOzone is accepted.
+- University of Ottawa students: Transcripts in PDF format from uoZone are accepted.
 An official transcript may be required at a later date if you are granted the award.
-If you have also attended another university, please include a scanned copy of the official transcript for that institution including the legend found on the back.
+If you have also attended another university, please include a scanned copy of your official transcripts from that institution, including the legend on the back.

-- Students from other universities: official transcripts must be scanned into a single PDF file, including the legend located on the back side of each transcript.
+- Students from other universities: Official transcripts scanned into a single PDF file, including the legend on the back of each transcript.

-the resume must include a section on education, awards and research experience.
-Maximum length: 2 pages.
+- The resume must include sections on education, awards and research experience.
+Maximum two pages in length.
 Please note that students do not need to have research experience to receive the award.

 - Statement of interest:

-The student must explain why he or she wants to participate in the proposed research project and the link between this and his or her professional goals.
-Maximum length: 250 words.
+The student must explain why they want to participate in the proposed research project and the link to their professional goals.
+Maximum 250 words.

 Applications are assessed on the basis of the student’s academic excellence as demonstrated by their cumulative grade point average (CGPA).
-In addition, the University of Ottawa will give priority to students in their 2nd and 3rd year of study at the time of application.
+In addition, the University of Ottawa will give priority to students in their 3rd and 4th year of study at the time of application.

-The contracts are prepared and processed in the academic unit or administrative assistant of the supervising professor prepares and processes the award contracts.
-The total amount will need to be included on a single contract, taken from the supervisor’s research funds.
-The Office of Undergraduate Research will reimburse the professor the amount of the NSERC award ($4,500) when the NSERC funds arrive (toward the end of the session of tenure).
+The academic or administrative unit of the supervising professor prepares and processes the award contracts.
+The total amount must be included on one single contract and is paid from the supervisor’s research funds.
+The Centre for Research Opportunities will reimburse the professor the amount of the NSERC award ($4,500) once the NSERC funds arrive towards the end of the term of the scholarship.